 Isolated Romance

-In Isolated Romance, what starts off as a conflicted inner issue of a writer’s popularity, leads to a potential love that may help Victor figure it all out.
+In Isolated Romance, what starts off as a conflicted inner issue of a writer’s popularity, leads to potential love.

 VICTOR: I don’t want people pulling my arm for a photo and screaming my name.
 I just want to do my work.
 My work!
 That’s it.
 All this other sh’t is redundant for me and for the person who wants my attention.
-They think it’s important but it’s not, it’s a fading picture on some social media account and it doesn’t matter.
+They think it’s important, but it’s not; it’s just a fading picture on some social media account, and it doesn’t matter.

-I try to rationalize it to myself without sounding like such a selfish p’k because I want to give people what they want because I care but at the same time I’m not a people pleaser in the sense of…oh, I hate how I’m sounding now…this is what I mean, I’m in constant conflict with myself.
-It’s why I keep a low profile and you know this already about me but I can’t stop living my life.
-If I want to go out for a beer with a friend I should be able to do that without worrying about being watched and followed and it’s why I wear these stupid hoodies and hats and—cause I have no damn privacy anymore.
+I try to rationalize it to myself without sounding like such a selfish pr’k because I want to give people what they want because I care, but at what cost?
+I’m not a people pleaser, you know; I want to help out, but at what cost?
+This is what I mean; I’m in constant conflict.
+That’s why I keep a low profile, and you know this already about me, but I can’t stop living my life.
+If I want to go out for a beer with a friend, I should be able to do that without worrying about being watched or followed, and that’s why I wear these fk’n hoodies and hats—’cause I don’t get no privacy anymore.
 None!

 • To read the full one-act ePlay, find purchase link below: